radudilirici/Introduction-to-Robotics/RoboPong/README.md

 The finger was 3D Printed by [Alex Tesileanu](https://github.com/TesileanuAlexandru).
 It is turned left or right by a Servo Motor.
 There are also two Servo Motors attached to the finger that control the joints with nylon strings.
 On its back there is a resort so it gets to a straight position when the strings are released.

+Because the project uses two Arduinos, you must upload GameMenu to the master Arduino, and the ServoSlave to the slave Arduino.
+I used a second Arduino because the display functions interfere with the Servo Motors that were not on pins 9 or 10.
+That is probably because the Servo.h library disables AnalogWrite() on these pins on Arduino UNO.
+I will try to manually disable AnalogWrite() on another pin to see if that's the case.
+If so, I will remove the second Arduino.

 ![Behind the scenes](https://user-images.githubusercontent.com/27884873/75118629-3bf7f880-5684-11ea-9012-d5142f4005ad.jpg)